 Santa Barbara - Santa Barbara guide, attractions and pictures

-In the 19th century Santa Barbara was a small town with only a couple of hundred families.
-Today it is a major tourist attraction and have large student population - there are 9 colleges and universities in Santa Barbara.
+In the 19th century Santa Barbara was a small town with only a couple of hundred families; today it is a major tourist attraction and has large student population - there are 9 colleges and universities in Santa Barbara.

 The “Sacred Gardens” in the courtyard are beautifully landscaped with palm trees and central fountain.
 The kitchen and the missionary bedrooms were restored to show the 1800s living conditions.